Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 Role ambiguity.
 The description of your daily duties is the evidence base for the mandatory-versus-voluntary distinction.
 Descriptions that reference "security operations," "intelligence activities," or "public order" — even if accurate descriptions of administrative involvement with those functions — draw more scrutiny than descriptions that specify the technical or administrative nature of the role.
 An IRGC engineer who worked on infrastructure projects needs to describe those projects in the same terms an engineer would describe civilian projects: specific technical problems, specific equipment, specific outcomes.

 The old paper card.
-Smart Cards issued after 2016 in the card format are accepted.
-Paper-based discharge documents from before 2016 are not accepted for any official Australian immigration purpose.
-If you have a pre-2016 document, you need to obtain the updated Smart Card through the relevant Artesh or IRGC administrative process before lodgement.
+The DHA requires the modern biometric Smart Card (Kart-e-Payan-e-Khedmat).
+Paper-based discharge documents issued before March 2016 are not accepted for the visa application.
+If you have a pre-March 2016 document, you need to obtain the updated Smart Card through the relevant Artesh or IRGC administrative process before lodgement.

 Exemption documentation gaps.
 Applicants exempted from service on medical grounds (Moafiate Pezeshki) or family circumstances (Kafalat) face a different problem: the exemption itself must be documented, because an Iranian male of conscription age with no service documentation who cannot produce an exemption certificate triggers a character query that is harder to resolve than a straightforward IRGC conscription declaration.